 Electric Cart Accessibility Tours

-The staff at Fort Laramie National Historic Site offers electric cart tours for mobility challenged visitors on a first-come, first-served basis.
-Inquires should be made at the park Visitor Center or at the entrance kiosk.
+The staff at Fort Laramie National Historic Site offers electric cart tours for mobility challenged visitors.
+Arrangements can be made ahead of time by calling park headquarters at 307-837-2221 ext.
+0 or at the park Visitor Center.

 Arrangements can be made ahead of time by calling park headquarters at 307-837-2221 ext.
 0.